Skip to content

 Infinite variation of color> sensors> software and ways to develop the digital file> printer

-My aim is to find the printer that can bring all the colors stored in the digital image.
+My aim is to find a printer that can bring all the colors stored in the digital image.

-If today, all printers are almost equal regarding the print definition, there is still a tremendous gap regarding the dynamic range color sensitivity.
-In other words, the very best image file printed on cheap local printers will look like faded, washed out, bleached, colorless, decolorized, or over-saturated, with weird colors.
+If today, all printers are almost equal regarding the print definition, there is still a tremendous gap regarding the dynamic of color sensitivity.
+In other words, the very best image file printed on cheap local printers will look like faded, washed out, bleached, colorless, decolorized, or oversaturated, with weird colors.

 album planche contact

-Image durability is the capacity of your print to resist to alteration throughout the years.
+Image durability is the capacity of your print to resist alteration throughout the years.

 All kinds of prints are all made with chemical products.
 Undoubtedly you will see the aspect of the paper and the ink changing their aspect over the years.
-The question is: how many years will your picture remain in a good shape?
+The question is: how many years can a print remain in a good shape?
 You don’t want your prints to become yellow in five years.
 Do you?

 What can alter a print?